 If you don’t want to be overwhelmed in crowds, you'd better avoid Chinese New Year (usually in January or February) and the week-long holidays, such as Labor Day (May 1–7) and National Day (Oct 1–7).

 Otherwise, be prepared for huge crowds at the airports, tourist sites, shopping areas, restaurants, and hotels during these periods.

 Read more about Suzhou weather.

-Suzhou is a city of gardens and canals.
-If your time is limited, make the most of it and explore the following sites:
+Looking for a place to escape the skyscrapers and traffic? — Go to Suzhou.
+It is an ancient city perfectly combining picturesque canals, stone bridges, temples, gardens, and pagodas.
+If your time is limited, make the most of it and explore the following must-sees:

 The Humble Administrator's Garden is the largest and most renowned classical landscaped garden in Suzhou.
 With a history of over 500 years, it is recognized as one of the four most famous gardens in China, on a par with the Summer Palace in Beijing.

 Explore this garden to find how traditional Chinese architects and landscapers used pavilions, winding corridors, ponds, rockeries, and trees to create a relaxing, harmonious atmosphere.

 Tiger Hill, also known as Surging Sea Hill, is renowned for its natural beauty as well as its historical sites.
 The most famous two sites are the Sword Pool and the Yunyan Temple Pagoda.